The Eftychia Project

 In Τα "Ορφανά" από την Ελλάδα (The "Orphans" From Greece), the Greek adoptions of the the dark Cold War decades of the 1950's and 1960's are seen through the eyes of three different people: two Greek-born adoptees, Merrill Jenkins and Linda Carol Trotter, and a Greek family member searching for his lost siblings, Bobby Kalogeropoulos.
 The film won multiple awards at the recent DIME Digital Media Awards in Greece.
 Truly one of the best documentaries about this dark page in Greece's history.

-The Eftychia Project & "My Big Fat greek wedding 3" image
+Eftychia Project & "My Big Fat Greek Wedding 3" image

 ***”We’re Just Like My Big Fat Greek Wedding” features The Eftychia Project***